← Features · NSW

-The problem with multi-title contracts in most tools
+The problem with edge cases in most tools

-Most review tools assume one contract, one title.
+Most review tools are built for the standard file: one contract, one title, one of everything else.
 The moment a contract picks up a second lot, a second pool or a second tenancy, the workflow falls over.
 You end up opening the file twice, splitting it across matters or quietly skimming the extra documents because there's nowhere structured to put them.
 That's the kind of shortcut that catches you out at settlement or costs you precious time to manually handle.

 Every title reviewed on its own merits